abhchow/abhchow/articles/maths_powers.md

 We can think of this idea algebraically too.
 Since 1 multiplied by any number is just that number, you could alternatively define a power as how many times you multiply 1 by some number.

-insert equation here when i can be bothered
+TODO: insert equation here when i can be bothered

 If you simply multiply 1 by a number 0 times, then you simply end up with 1.
 That matches the pattern we saw earlier, and still allows us to define powers as being repeated multiplication.
 So that gives us a clearly extended definition of powers that includes 0, but does it work for the negative numbers we saw in our pattern?

-todo: talk about how multiplying negative times could be division
+- TODO: talk about how multiplying negative times could be division
-todo: talk about how extending definitions means examples and analogies might break down/not be general enough
+- TODO: talk about how extending definitions means examples and analogies might break down/not be general enough
-todo: talk about how n^a+b makes this all a lot easier to work with
+- TODO: talk about how n^a+b makes this all a lot easier to work with
-todo: talk about fractional powers/surds: n^1/2 * n^1/2 = n^1
+- TODO: talk about fractional powers/surds: n^1/2 * n^1/2 = n^1
+- TODO: figure out equation numbers in latex